BWPanda/avatar/README.md

 from each other, but still have a consistent look throughout.

 Avatars can either be generated for all users automatically, or used as a fallback for when users don't upload their own, custom pictures.
-The are multiple avatar types to choose from, and you can decide whether they're generated based off the user's username, email address, or user ID.
+There are multiple avatar types to choose from, and you can decide whether they're generated based off the user's username, email address, or user ID.